FDA spells out lower sodium goals for food industry - NewsBreak

 FDA spells out lower sodium goals for food industry

-Food companies are coming under renewed pressure to use less salt after U.S. regulators spelled out long-awaited guidelines aimed at reducing sodium levels in dozens of food s including condiments, cereals, french fries and potato chips.
+NEW YORK — (AP) — Food companies are coming under renewed pressure to use less salt after U.S. regulators spelled out long-awaited guidelines aimed at reducing sodium levels in dozens of foods including condiments, cereals, french fries and potato chips.

 The voluntary goals finalized Wednesday for 163 foods are intended to help lower the amount of salt people eat.
 A majority of the sodium in U.S. diets comes from packaged or restaurant foods -- not the salt added to meals at home -- making it hard for people to make changes on their own.